Skip to main content

 If someone is in danger now, call 911.
 If someone is thinking about suicide or is in emotional crisis, call or text 988.
 The 988 Lifeline can help during a mental health crisis, day or night.

-If you suspect abuse, neglect, or exploitation of an adult in New York State, use the APS help page or call 1-844-697-3505 during the listed weekday hours.
-In New York City, call 311 or 718-557-1399 if you need the city Adult Protective Services path.
+If you suspect abuse, neglect, or exploitation of an adult in New York State, use the Adult Protective Services page or call 1-844-697-3505.
+The state lists this line for reports from within New York State during weekday hours.
+In New York City, call 311 or 718-557-1399 for the city Adult Protective Services path.

 Quick start: who to contact first

-New York has many programs, and the right office depends on where you live and what you need.
+New York has many programs, and the right office depends on where the older adult lives.
 Start with the simplest match below.

 What Area Agencies on Aging do in New York

 Area Agencies on Aging are local planning and service offices for older adults.
 In New York, these are usually called local Offices for the Aging.
-New York City has one aging office that covers the five boroughs.
+New York City has one aging office that covers the Bronx, Brooklyn, Manhattan, Queens, and Staten Island.

 These offices can help older adults age 60 and over, caregivers, and many people with disabilities.
-They often help with referrals, screening, meal programs, transportation, caregiver support, benefits, and Medicare counseling.
+They often help with referrals, screening, meals, transportation, caregiver support, benefits, and Medicare counseling.
 Some services are run by the office.
-Others are handled by partner agencies.
+Others are handled by senior centers, nonprofit agencies, transportation providers, meal programs, or county departments.

 Main services to ask about